fz172/fanfly/_posts/2024-11-08-rudder-pedel.md

 I didn't want to shave off too much material from the base plate, so I just went ahead and installed the rudder foot step hoping things will get better.
 It did!
 Once the rudder foot rest was added, the whole tube got more weight and I guess less balanced.
 Now it does fall "by gravity".

 So I am pretty happen about this part.
-I have the plates and tubes all clecoed together.
+I have the plates and tubes all cleco-ed together.
 Holding off the rivets for now just in case adding side skin will change anything.

 I also fitted the control stopper on the pedal.
-It did require a signficant amount of grinding to provide the clearance needed by the instruction manual.
+It did require a significant amount of grinding to provide the clearance needed by the instruction manual.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczN8E64YWtK_oQX5-uSIlWXYMWgfsKYHFhXFMve-YvoVlHbp490WQK7SHjnCqkIRBXN3tY2anuNS0roRAqRIotq77sYOKkfcrsQVsciGrkQvs4_ChxFvBSa0C0Oidot4nTNACv_1dyrTDnCok8U1xScbQQ=w2274-h1712-s-no-gm?authuser=3)
 _Final result_